Insights into the structure and kinematics of a Milky Way-like galaxy

 \section{Galactic disc}

 Understanding the Milky Way’s spiral structure is central to interpreting its dynamical state and formation history, and yet there are significant uncertainties, particularly regarding the number, shape, and longevity of its spiral arms.
 In this section, we investigate the spiral pattern in the disc of our simulated galaxy by examining both the stellar and gaseous components.
-Following this, we focus on the solar neighbourhood, exploring how global spiral patterns manifest locally in stellar and gas kinematics.
+Following this, we focus on the solar neighbourhood, exploring how our model compares to {\it Gaia} observations, and how global spiral patterns manifest locally in stellar and gas kinematics.